| |

 What Is Solubility?

-Solubility is how well something can dissolve in a solvent.
-What you are trying to dissolve may be a solid, liquid, or gas, and the solvent could also be a solid, liquid, or a gas.
+Solubility is how well something dissolves in a solvent.
+The substance you try to dissolve may be a solid, liquid, or gas, and the solvent may also be a solid, liquid, or gas.

-So testing solubility is not limited to testing a solid in a liquid solvent!
-But, here we are testing how well a solid (candy heart) dissolves in a liquid.
+So, testing solubility is not limited to testing a solid in a liquid solvent!
+Here, we are testing how well a solid (candy heart) dissolves in a liquid.
+Read more about the science behind this experiment below.

-There are a few different ways this experiment can be set up for kids at home and in the classroom.
-Also see how we set up “what solids dissolves in water experiment” here.
+This experiment can be set up differently for kids at home and in the classroom.
+Plus, see how we set up the “What solids dissolve in water experiment” here.

 Dissolving Candy Heart Experiment